franciskershaw/slice-of-pie/README.md

 * Create an account using social media.
 * FAQ or about section to both give the seller a profile and explain what the product is and who the site owner is.
-* Sign up to mailing list form.
+* Sign up option for a mailing list.

 ### Structure Plane